TimHanewich/centauri/components/quadcopter/FPV.md

 # Attaching an FPV Camera to Centauri
 Just saving some notes about my attempt to attach an FPV camera to Centauri.
-And leavign them here for all to see in case you'd like to do the same!
+And leaving them here for all to see in case you'd like to do the same!

 ## Camera, Transmitter, and Antenna Combo: AKK BA3
 I purchased [the AKK BA3 Camera, Transmitter, and Antenna Combo](https://a.co/d/6bDJUDt):